junxit/us-congress-code/title-33/chapter-15/sec-701f.md

 ### References in Text

 “Herein”, and “this Act”, referred to in text, means act June 22, 1936, ch.
 688, 49 Stat.
-1570, as amended, popularly known as the Flood Control Act of June 22, 1936, which to the extent classified to the Code enacted sections 701a, 701b, 701c, 701d to 701f, and 701h of this title.
+1570, popularly known as the Flood Control Act of June 22, 1936, which to the extent classified to the Code enacted sections 701a, 701b, 701c, 701d to 701f, and 701h of this title.
 For complete classification of this Act to the Code, see Tables.
 Portions of section 5 of act June 22, 1936, enumerating certain improvements with regard to flood control, and sections 6 and 7 of that act, relating to examinations and surveys, were not classified to the Code.

 ### Codification